1. Boxing Divisions And Weights Explained

 Boxing has suffered a slump in the US, but appears to have turned the corner, with a host of exciting stars on the horizon.
 In Europe boxing is in exceptionally good health, with the UK and German markets established as the biggest in the world right now.

 All in all, it’s a great time to be a fan of betting on boxing.
-By using your own acquired knowledge, plus a little help from the expert tipsters at bettingexpert, boxing is one of the few sports where one can almost guarantee to win consistently.
+By using your own acquired knowledge, plus a little help from the expert tipsters at bettingexpert, boxing is a great sport to bet on.
 Boxing is booming in the UK, and if the strength and depth of Britain’s amateurs is anything to go by, that boom looks set to continue for years to come.

 It’s only a matter of time before all of the major sportsbooks realize that the betting market for boxing is potentially massive, and start treating fight fans with the respect that they deserve, with more fights covered, more betting markets, and more special offers!